NanoBioPhotonics-Strathclyde/M4All/3D Printer Design Files/README.md

   * a 1 inch plate dichroic holder with plate to lock dichoic in place.
   * a 1 inch lens holder with retaining ring
   * a Raspberry Pi Camera v2 holder
+  * a drop in 1 inch filter holder
 * **Raspberry Pi Holders** includes raspberry pi cases that can be screwed onto an optical table for stability.
 * **OpenFlexure Stage Adapter** is an adapter plate for the OpenFlexure microscope, using the same jigsaw system as the cube lids, to allow the OpenFlexure xyz stage to be used.
 * **Test Pieces** allow users to find the best settings and design dimensions for their specific 3D printers before printing full designs.